gutucristian/gutucristian.github.io/about.md

 title: About
 permalink: /about/
 ---
-Hey there, thanks for vising my blog!
+Hey there, thanks for visiting my blog!
 My name is Cristian Gutu and I am a junior at the University of Connecticut majoring in Computer Science.
 Currently, I am learning more about C programming and practicing to get better at algorithms and data structures!
 I also enjoy skate skiing in the winter, running in the summer, and calisthenics all year round :)

 ### More Information